-At the same time, based on your need for building bigger and complex web applications Django is preferred as it comes with inbuilt ORM and templating engine.
+At the same time, based on your need for building bigger and complex web applications, Django is preferred as it comes with an inbuilt ORM and templating engine.

 GODSON: To avoid our readers from searching google, can you tell us what ORM and templating engine mean?

-It’s just like a Google Translate box to understand/interact with all languages of the world with the need of learning them.
+It’s just like a Google Translate box to understand/interact with all languages of the world without the need of learning them.